 La Plagne, France

+There are plenty of great family resorts in France, but La Plagne is one of their best.
 La Plagne has beginner zones, snow parks and plenty of kid-friendly activities like dog sledding and ice skating.
 You can also buy a family lift pass for two adults and up to four kids, so you won’t have to splash out on getting up the hill.

 And it’s one of our Crystal Childcare resorts, which means the kids will have just as much fun on the mountain as you.
 Book them into our Pepi Penguin Nursery or Beanie Bear Club and they’ll spend the day with new friends and our own qualified staff.
 If they’re doing ski lessons, we’ll take them there and pick them up.
-They’ll also get a hot lunch and lots of indoor play and fun games out in the snow.
+They’ll also get a hot lunch and lots of indoor play and fun games out in the snow

 With free lift pass, helmet and equipment hire offers for children, families can get a lot of bang for their buck in Obergurgl.
 It’s got a fantastic ski school and a massive 16 nursery slopes, so learners of all ages can progress as slowly and steadily as they like.
 And the high altitude means there’s usually good snow, which also makes the slopes easier to learn on for little legs.

 The resort is pedestrianised and the majority of its half-board hotels are close to the ski runs, so you’ll spend less time carrying the kids’ equipment.
 Obergurgl’s BOBO’s Ski Club and Kinder Club kindergarten also provide a fun, safe and relaxed way to enjoy the mountains for both beginner and non-skiing children.